makerdiary/python-keyboard/docs/upgrade_firmware.md

     mcu.reset()
     ```

-4. When battery is not attached, hold the ON/OFF button and power on the keyboard with USB.
+4. When a battery is not attached, hold the ON/OFF button and power on the keyboard with USB.

 ## How to Upgrade